ctranstrum/patagona-zmk/README.md

 or [chaski config file][chaski-config] for additional settings you may want to consider.

-To customize the keymap for your Charlieflex board, you can copy the [default gigas keymap][gigas-keymap] or [default chaski keymap][chaski-keymap] from this repo to the `config` directory of your zmk config repo
+To customize the keymap for your Patagona keyboard, you can copy the [default gigas keymap][gigas-keymap] or [default chaski keymap][chaski-keymap] from this repo to the `config` directory of your zmk config repo